• Home

 Watermelon plants need moist soil to thrive, but not waterlogged.
 Apply 1 to 2 inches of water per week with extra dampening when the weather is scorching.
 Water near the vine’s base and not on the leaves or fruits to avoid plant diseases.

-What are trellis ideas for watermelon?
+What are watermelon trellis ideas?

 If you have limited garden space or want to grow watermelon in containers, you can support your watermelon plant with a trellis.
 Here are some great trellis ideas that you can use for the watermelon plant: